-Most sheep farmers have a high school diploma at minimum, though an increasing number have earned college degrees in animal science, agriculture, or a related field.
+Sheep farmers usually have a high school diploma at minimum, though an increasing number have earned college degrees in animal science, agriculture, or a related field.
 Coursework for these degrees often includes studies in animal science, sheep production, meat science, reproduction, genetics, anatomy, physiology, nutrition and ration formulation, farm management, agricultural marketing, technology, and business management.

 Many future sheep farmers get their start by participating in youth programs such as Future Farmers of America (FFA) or 4-H clubs.
 These organizations allow children to handle a variety of farm animals and to participate in livestock shows.
-Other aspiring sheep farmers gain hand on experience through their family farm.
+Other aspiring sheep farmers gain hands-on experience through their family farms.

 Sheep farmers may find additional educational and networking opportunities through membership in professional organizations such as the American Sheep Industry Association (ASIA), various breed-specific organizations, and the many sheep associations affiliated with states or countries throughout the world.